Learning: Adult learning vs children's learning

 Learning is often more efficient in children and takes longer or is more difficult with age.

-A study using neuroimaging identified rapid GABA boosting as a major potential explanation-component for why that is.
+A study using neuroimaging identified rapid neurotransmitter GABA boosting as a major potential explanation-component for why that is.

-Children's brains contain more "silent synapses" that are inactive until recruited as part of neural plasticity and flexible learning or memories.
+Children's brains contain more "silent synapses" that are inactive until recruited as part of neuroplasticity and flexible learning or memories.
 Neuroplasticity is heightened during critical or sensitive periods of brain development, mainly referring to brain development during child development.

+However researchers, after subjecting late middle aged participants to university courses, suggest perceived age differences in learning may be a result of differences in time, support, environment, and attitudes, rather than inherent ability.

 What humans learn at the early stages, and what they learn to apply, sets humans on course for life or has a disproportional impact.
 Adults usually have a higher capacity to select what they learn, to what extent and how.
 For example, children may learn the given subjects and topics of school curricula via classroom blackboard-transcription handwriting, instead of being able to choose specific topics/skills or jobs to learn and the styles of learning.
 For instance, children may not have developed consolidated interests, ethics, interest in purpose and meaningful activities, knowledge about real-world requirements and demands, and priorities.